acdurrence/Course-Eval/README.md

 ```
 A collection of php functions for retreiving course data from the database.
 ```

-- Additional php functions were made for retreiving instrutor data.
+Additional php functions were made for retreiving instructor data.
 However, this code is currently incomplete.